AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 "Attach Transit GW" button
 ```

-Make sure to enter this parameter in the pop-up window titled `"Attach Transit Gateway to AWS-NVirginia-TGW"`.
+Ensure that you enter this parameter in the pop-up window titled `"Attach Transit Gateway to AWS-NVirginia-TGW"`.

 - **Transit Gateway:** <span style='color:#479608'>transit-aws</span>